 2. Competition-based Pricing

 Competition-based pricing is the second pricing strategy.
-It occurs when you conduct a market analysis, checking how much each competitor is charging for similar products.
+It occurs when you conduct a market analysis, checking how much each competitor charges for similar products.
 Then, you can decide whether you want to have the same price, less, or more.
-Again, it relies on your product and the positioning you want for it in the market.
+Again, it relies on your product and the positioning you wish to have in the market.

 3. Customer-based Pricing